google/filonov/docs/tagging/persistence.md

 You can opt-in to persisting data in the database of your choice.

-If you're tagging the same media and the same tagger for the second time its tags will be fetched from DB instead of calling API to perform the tagging..
+If you're tagging the same media and the same tagger for the second time its tags will be fetched from DB instead of calling API to perform the tagging.

 /// tab | cli
 ```bash